AneliyaYaYaYa/Homeworks/2. SauceDemoTest/READ_ME.txt

  - LoginForm & UserDetails - two separate classes to help with the fill in forms

 ### TEST/SAUCEDEMOTESTS
- - Logintests - a separate class for the login itself;
+ - LoginTests - a separate class for the login itself;
  - ProductTests - I have prepared 2 versions of productAddedToShoppingCart_when_addToCart test -
 one that checks all items and their prices using CSV tests and another one fo the homework itself.
 You can run whichever you like. :)